What you should know before registering

 What should I do if I get injured or need to retire?

 If you have recently passed a marshal, go back to that check-point and report that you need to retire and we will assist you in getting down as soon as possible.
-Don your weather-proof jacket immediately unless weather is very hot in this scenario.
+Use your weather-proof jacket immediately unless weather is very hot in this scenario.
 You can also continue to the next marshal and retire there.
-It is extremely important that you report yourself as retired when you come back to the finish line as failure to do so would trigger a search for you on the mountain.
+It is extremely important that you report yourself as retired when you come back to the finish line as failure to do so would trigger unnecessary search for you on the mountain.

 Are supporters/pacers allowed on the course?